-With the Supply takes priority setting, only lines that have a supply from at least one source but not clearly from any one source are colored as UNDEFINED.
+With the Prior supply setting, only lines that have a supply from at least one source but not clearly from any one source are colored as UNDEFINED.
 If a line is supplied with at least one source, it can no longer receive an UNDEFINED color from another source.